 Class of 2022

-I want to be re-elected to continue to make change in this university.
-Texas A&M is my home and I want to be sure that I am doing my part to make sure that everyone feels like A&M is there home too.
+Texas A&M is my home and I want to be sure that I am doing my part to make sure that everyone feels like A&M is their home too.

 My favorite thing about A&M is that we are a family.
 As seen through Silver Taps, Muster, and so many traditions, I have learned that Aggies care about Aggies.
 I hope that I will be given the opportunity to do my part to make sure those traditions include everyone.
 I am proud to say that we are the Aggies the Aggies are we."